apache/cordova-docs/docs/en/edge/guide/plugin-development/android/index.md

     /**
      * This class echoes a string called from JavaScript.
      */
-    public class App extends Plugin {
+    public class Echo extends CordovaPlugin {

-        /**
-         * Executes the request and returns PluginResult.
-         *
-         * @param action        The action to execute.
-         * @param args          JSONArry of arguments for the plugin.
-         * @param callbackId    The callback id used when calling back into JavaScript.
-         * @return              A PluginResult object with a status and message.
-         */
+        @Override
-        public PluginResult execute(String action, JSONArray args, String callbackId) {
+        public boolean execute(String action, JSONArray args, CallbackContext callbackContext) throws JSONException {
-            try {
             if (action.equals("echo")) {
-                    String echo = args.getString(0);
+                String message = args.getString(0);
-                    if (echo != null && echo.length() > 0) {
-                        return new PluginResult(PluginResult.Status.OK, echo);
-                    } else {
+                this.echo(message);
-                        return new PluginResult(PluginResult.Status.ERROR);
+                return true;
             }
+            return false;
+        }

+        private void echo(String message, CallbackContext callbackContext) {
+            if (message != null && message.length() > 0) {
+                callbackContext.success(message);
             } else {
-                    return new PluginResult(PluginResult.Status.INVALID_ACTION);
+                callbackContext.error("Expected one non-empty string argument.");
             }
-            } catch (JSONException e) {
-                return new PluginResult(PluginResult.Status.JSON_EXCEPTION);
         }
     }
-    }

 Let's take a look at the code.
-At the top we have all of the necessary Cordova `import`s.
-Our class extends from `Plugin` - very important.
-The one method that the `Plugin` interface demands is the `execute` method.
-The method first compares against `action`: this plugin only supports one action, the `echo` action.
-Any other action will return a `PluginResult` with a status of `INVALID_ACTION` - this will translate into an error callback invocation on the JavaScript side.
+At the top we have all of the necessary Cordova `imports`.
+Our class extends from `CordovaPlugin`.
+We override the execute() method in order to recieve messages from exec().
+Our method first compares against `action`: this plugin only supports one action, the `echo` action.
+Any other action will return false, which results in an error of type `INVALID_ACTION` - this will translate into an error callback invocation on the JavaScript side.
 Next, we grab the echo string using the `getString` method on our `args`, telling it we want to get the 0th parameter in the parameter array.
 We do a bit of parameter checking: make sure it is not `null`, and make sure it is not a zero-length string.
-If it is, we return a `PluginResult` with an `ERROR` status (which, by now, you should now will invoke the error callback).
-If all of those checks pass, then we return a `PluginResult` with an `OK` status, and pass in the `echo` string we received in the first place as a parameter.
+If it is, we call callbackContext.error() (which, by now, you should know will invoke the error callback).
+If all of those checks pass, then we call callbackContext.success(), and pass in the `message` string we received as a parameter.
 This will finally translate into a success callback invocation on the JavaScript side.
-It will also pass the `echo` parameter as a parameter into the JavaScript success callback function.
+It will also pass the `message` parameter as a parameter into the JavaScript success callback function.

 ## Debugging Plugins